-Emma Dook and Orlando Bloom, IEU delegates who have organised their english language school and are fighting for their first collectively bargained EBA in an industry with very little history of trade unionism and industrial struggle.
+Emma Dook is an IEU delegate who has organised an english language school and is fighting for their first collectively bargained EBA in an industry with very little history of trade unionism and industrial struggle.

 Tim Arnot, delegate with the Queensland Teachers Union on the opportunity that the school strike for climate actions create for politicising our workplace and activating our unions.

 Tom Bramble, Are unions doomed to fail?
 Red Flag 13 April 2018

 Tom Bramble, Unions pro-Labor electoral strategy is a failure, Red Flag 20 May 2019